c-smile/sciter-js-sdk/docs/md/Element.State.md

   * "document" - relative to root element - document;
   * "parent" - relative to DOM parent of the element;
   * "container" - relative to layout container - for position'ed elements this tells position relative to nearest positioned container;
+  * "self" - default, relative to the element itself, "inner" x/y are 0 in this case;

   _asPpx_ if defined and is _true_ tells the function to return coordinates in screen pixels.
 By default the function returns logical CSS pixels, a.k.a.
 DIPs - logical units, 1/96 of inch.